 Debris Removal at Private Properties

-Exact timing of clean-up of individual properties will be determined by the contractors retained to complete the work, but we are hopeful this effort will be underway in February.
-We are working to ensure that property cleanup takes place simultaneously across all jurisdictions.
-We will do our best to keep you informed about when work will take place on your property.
-More information on the timeline will be posted here as it is known.
-Please complete an ROE immediately to inform the county of your intentions to participate or opt-out of the program.
+Exact timing of clean-up of individual properties will be determined by the contractor (DRC Emergency Services, LLC) retained to complete the work, but we are hopeful this effort will kick-off in mid-April.
+Please complete an ROE as soon as possible to inform the county of your intentions to participate or opt-out of the program.